 Join the award-winning author Sy Montgomery and the photographer Keith Ellenbogen as they traverse the river and rainforest to discover how tiny fish, called piabas, can help preserve the Amazon, its animals, and the rich legacy of its people.
 Amazon Adventure is an eye-opening—and ultimately hopeful—exploration of how humanity’s practices are affecting and shaping not only the Amazon, but our entire environment.

-Amazon Advenbture: How Tiny Fish Are Saving the World’s Largest Rain Forest
+Amazon Adventure: How Tiny Fish Are Saving the World’s Largest Rain Forest